Skip to main content

 • Smaller storages simplify data reuse in other applications.

 • More flexibility when modifying existing structures used by the scheduler.
-Since data can be split between any number of storages, the data dependency can be minimized this way.
-As a result, to make changes to the data layer in order to better suit business tasks, new storages can be added to the data layer, or existing storages can be removed from the data layer without affecting the other storages.
-This also requires minimal changes to code thanks to using the TcxSchedulerAggregateStorage.OnEventInserting event.
+Since data can be split between any number of storage components, data dependency can be minimized this way.
+As a result, to make changes to the data layer to better suit business tasks, new storage components can be added to the data layer, or existing storage components can be removed from the data layer without affecting the other data storage components.
+This change also requires minimal changes using the TcxSchedulerAggregateStorage.OnEventInserting event.

 • Balance between storage performance and data maintenance.
 Multiple storage architecture allows you to achieve optimum data handling performance, and at the same time minimize efforts on maintaining the underlying data (for instance, when performing back up, or localizing data inconsistency).